 Outcomes: What all graduates from the program need to know and be able to do.

 Results: What outcomes indicate about student learning.
 What the patterns or trends are in student learning.

 Actions: What the program did to improve or change based on what was discovered through analyzing and reflecting upon the results.

 Full-Cycle Impact: What the impact was of changes on student learning and success, and what the plan is to reassess in the future.

-Annual Assessment Reports are due in the spring of each year (unless accredited college requests otherwise).
+Annual Assessment Reports are due on November 1st of each year (unless accredited college requests otherwise).